DarkGhostHunter/Laraload/README.md

 * Why I can't use something like `php artisan laraload:generate` instead?
 Like a [Listener](https://laravel.com/docs/events) or [Scheduler](https://laravel.com/docs/scheduling)?

-Opcache usually is not enabled when using PHP CLI.
-You have to let the live application generate the list automatically _on demand_.
+Opcache is not enabled when using PHP CLI.
+You must let the live application generate the list automatically _on demand_.

 * Does this excludes the package itself from the list?

-No, since they're needed to trigger the Preloader itself without hindering performance.
+Only the underlying Preloader package.
+The files in this one are needed to trigger the Preloader itself without hindering performance.
 But you do you.

 * How the list is created?